solangegueiros/rsk-tutorials/en/rskswap/rskswap-with-smart-contracts.md

 # TestNet Faucet

-You can get some Testnet R-BTC at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/)
+You can get some Testnet RBTC at [faucet.testnet.rsk.co](https://faucet.testnet.rsk.co/)

 # Remix